 The number of citations has doubled from the same time period last year, with already 100 citations issued.

-The supplemental patrol has also focused on issues with cyclists in the community and helped out with this year’s Halloween parade, which Mangan said the officers all greatly enjoyed being a part of.
+The supplemental patrol has also focused on issues with cyclists in the community and helped out with last year’s Halloween parade, which Mangan said the officers all greatly enjoyed being a part of.
 The patrol’s priorities are targeting dangerous issues such as driving under the influence, speed and intersection and cell phone violations.

 “It’s most important to make sure that we’re saving lives,” Mangan said.
 “Those things remain our focus.”